westerlin/DLT_Chaincode/README.md

 One extension could be to ensure that only users who have created and account - can send money from the account.
 Also there could be limits to how many tokens will be on an account when created.

 #### Observation on Hyperledger and couchDB
-When I run first-network with `-s flag` couchDB the internal DB is based on couchDB.
+When I run first-network with the option `-s couchDB` the internal DB is based on couchDB.
 With couchDB the user can view current world state (of the accounts).
 However, the user can also change data - that is world state - in couchDB.
 I believe this is somewhat of a flaw - as this is done outside of the chaincode - outside of the smartcontract  - and thus outside of the common agreement which everybody follows.

 I would suspect that the integrity of the blocks would somehow hinder this - but for reasons I do not understand Hyperledger Fabric allow changes directly to world state via couchDB.
 Hyperledger must somehow produce blocks underneath.
 I have not been able to verify this, as I have not yet added and Fabric Blockchain Explorer to the project.
 I have checked if invokes/changes to the blockchain via the smartcontract would override the couchDB changes if run after - but that is not the case.
 One can simply change world state without a smartcontract.